 Mr. Jordan is married to Brenda, and has two grown sons, Dale and Douglas.
 He is author of more than a dozen books, scores of monographs, and hundreds of short essays.
 He writes and lectures mainly in the areas of Biblical and Liturgical Theology.
 His most recent book is The Handwriting on the Wall: A Commentary on Daniel.
 He is presently at work on a commentary on the book of Zechariah.

 Pastor Meyers is a member of the Board of Trustees at Westminster Christian Academy in St. Louis.
-He is also the Chairman of the Board for Theopolis Institute and serves as a visiting instructor.
+He is also a visiting instructor at Theopolis.

 Jeff and his wife Chris give thanks for 35 years of marriage and four faithful children: Rebekah, Lauren, Julia, and Jeffrey Jr. Jeff enjoys walking, competitive shooting, hunting, photography, science fiction, and cooking.
 Pastor Meyers is the author of The Lord’s Service: The Grace of Covenant Renewal Worship, as well as the popular commentary Ecclesiastes Through New Eyes: A Table in the Mist, and many other essays and articles.